Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 “I want my voice to be heard this year,” he said.
 “Important year to get my voice heard.”

-About two dozen people in front of him were Janice Chazdon and her husband Lane, 64.
-They'd come prepared, lugging a bench for the duration of the line which stretched back through a park and around a track.
+About two dozen people in front of him were Janice Chazdon and her husband, Lane, 64.
+They’d come prepared, lugging a bench for the duration of the line, which stretched back through a park and around a track.

 “It's a privilege to vote,” Janice Chazdon said when asked why she wanted to vote.
 “I love my country.
 And I hate to see it abused” — a reference to her concerns about the president.
 Chazdon planned to vote for former vice president Joe Biden.